 BURSARIES AND TUITION FEE:

 Any student who passes the audition stage and is accepted into the course will be considered for a bursary.
 There is no need to make a specific request.
 Bursaries are awarded on merit, which is assessed through the quality of the audition performance, the CV/resumé presented and by the results of the personal interview.
-The amount of the bursary will depend on the funds made available to the school by companies, public and private bodies, personal donations and legacies, but cannot exceed 10,000 euros, the annual quota set for each academic year (European students).
+The amount of the bursary will depend on the funds made available to the school by companies, public and private bodies, personal donations and legacies, but cannot exceed 5,000 euros, alf of the annual quota set for each academic year (10,000 euros for European students).
 Any candidate who wins a bursary will be informed in writing (by e-mail) of the award and the total sum of money involved.